Yosemite Sightseer murders

 Other suspects were:

 • Larry Duane Utley, 41, an associate of Dykes and Larwick, first picked up during a March parole sweep.
-He was arrested in May on an unrelated crime charge but was soon released.
+He was arrested on an unrelated crime charge in May but was soon released.

 • Teresa Kay Gray, 36, of Modesto.
 The FBI task force investigating Yosemite issued a federal warrant for her arrest after she failed to appear in Stanislaus County drug court in June.